 - Visit Cenote Dzitnup.

-Valladolid is not particularly big, so everything is centred around two main places, one of this being the main plaza.
-Here, all around a big fountain, there some weirdly shaped benches that you will see in several small towns in the Yucatan peninsula.
+Valladolid is not particularly big, so everything is centred around two main places, one of these being the main plaza.
+Here, all around a big fountain, there are some weirdly shaped benches that you will see in several small towns in the Yucatan peninsula.
 Dominating the square, the Catedral de San Gervasio, with its simple lines and white stone walls takes you back to another time in history.
 Entrance to the church is free.
 We really enjoyed spending our first evening simply walking around the plaza, watching fireworks and looking at street artists at night.
 Not far from the main square, you can get to have a look at another cute colonial church, the one of St. Anne.

 One of the days we spent in Valladolid, we decided to take a day trip to Cenotes Dzitnup, a complex of natural sinkholes only 40 minutes away from Valladolid.
 There are two cenotes here.
 The first one, Xexhen, is the biggest and it’s a huge underground cave with some natural light coming through.
 You can swim in here or just sit on a rock with your feet in the water enjoy a free pedicure thanks to lots of small catfish that will look after your feet.
 The second cenote, Sumala, is smaller and it has three shades of water, from light crystal blue, to green to very dark blue.
 Entrance fee: the cost to visit Dzitnup is of 100 pesos for one cenote and of 180 pesos for both.